redis/redis-om-node/README.md

 })
 ```

-But you can also store your entiteis as Hashes instead.
+But you can also store your entities as Hashes instead.
 Just change the `dataStructure` property to reflect it:

 ```javascript
 const albumSchema = new Schema('album', {